sayed-soeb/php_project/README.md

 3. Import the `database.sql` file located in the project's root directory into your newly created database.

-4. Update the database connection settings in the `config.php` file located in the `includes` directory with your database credentials.

-5. Upload the project files to your web server's document root directory.
+4. Upload the project files to your web server's document root directory.

 ## Usage